Epsilon Theorems in Intermediate Logics: Herbrand's Theorem and the Second Epsilon-Theorem

-Although the first \eps-theorem implies Herbrand's theorem for prenex formulas (at least if $\CD$ is present), the converse is not true.
-As we showed, the first \et-theorem does holds for an intermediate predicate logic only if its propositional fragment proves~$\Bm m$ for some~$m$.
-In particular, it does not hold for infinite-valued first-order G\"odel logics~$\G_\Real$.
-However, Herbrand's theorem for prenex formulas does hold for~$\G_\Real$ \cite[Theorem~7.8]{BaazPreiningZach2007}.
-(Incidentally, the Herbrand theorem for prenex formulas also holds in intuitionistic logic despite the invalidity of $\CD$; see \citealt{Bowen1976}).
+Although the extended first \eps-theorem implies Herbrand's theorem for prenex formulas if $\CD$ is provable, the converse is not true.
+As we showed in Theorem~\ref{thm:forking}, the extended first \et-theorem holds for $\etl\Lo$ only if $\proves{\Lo}\Bm m$ for some~$m$.
+In particular, it does not hold for infinite-valued first-order G\"odel logics~$\G_\Real = \ql{\LC} + \CD$.
+However, Herbrand's theorem for prenex formulas does hold for~$\G_\Real$; see \cite[Theorem~5.7]{BaazPreiningZach2003} and \cite[Theorem~7.8]{BaazPreiningZach2007}.
+(Incidentally, the Herbrand theorem for prenex formulas also holds in intuitionistic logic despite the invalidity of~$\CD$; see \citealt{Bowen1976}).